XRPLF/xrpl.js/docs/index.md

 ### Return Value

-This method returns a promise that resolves with an array of objects with the following structure (Note: all fields are optional as they will not be shown if they are set to their default value):
+This method returns a promise that resolves with an array of objects with the following structure.
+All fields are optional, and are omitted if they are set to their default value.

 Name | Type | Description
 ---- | ---- | -----------
-defaultRipple | boolean | *Optional* Enable [rippling](https://ripple.com/build/understanding-the-noripple-flag/) on this account’s trust lines by default.
-(New in [rippled 0.27.3](https://github.com/ripple/rippled/releases/tag/0.27.3)) depositAuth | boolean | *Optional* Enable [Deposit Authorization](https://ripple.com/build/deposit-authorization/) on this account.
+defaultRipple | boolean | *Optional* Enable [rippling](https://xrpl.org/rippling.html) on this account’s trust lines by default.
+Currency issuers should enable this setting; most others should not. depositAuth | boolean | *Optional* Enable [Deposit Authorization](https://xrpl.org/depositauth.html) on this account.
 If set, transactions cannot send value of any kind to this account unless the sender of those transactions is the account itself.
-(Requires the [DepositAuth amendment](https://ripple.com/build/known-amendments/#depositauth)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account.
+(Requires the [DepositAuth amendment](https://xrpl.org/known-amendments.html#depositauth)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account.
 To disable the master key, you must authorize the transaction by signing it with the master key pair.
 You cannot use a regular key pair or a multi-signature.
 You can re-enable the master key pair using a regular key pair or multi-signature.
-See [AccountSet](https://developers.ripple.com/accountset.html). disallowIncomingXRP | boolean | *Optional* Indicates that client applications should not send XRP to this account.
+See [AccountSet](https://xrpl.org/accountset.html). disallowIncomingXRP | boolean | *Optional* Indicates that client applications should not send XRP to this account.
 Not enforced by rippled. domain | string | *Optional* The domain that owns this account, as a hexadecimal string representing the ASCII for the domain in lowercase. emailHash | string,null | *Optional* Hash of an email address to be used for generating an avatar image.
 Conventionally, clients use Gravatar to display this image.
 Use `null` to clear.